Toilet training your dog

-- When they've finished, reward them immediately with lots of praise, a treat or play.
+- When they've finished, reward them immediately, every time, with lots of praise, treats and play.

-- Walk your dog around or play for a bit before going back inside.
-This way, they don't learn that going to the toilet ends time outside, which could mean they hold on until the last minute before going.
+- Before going back inside, walk your dog around or play for a bit.
+This way they don't learn that going to the toilet ends time outside, which could mean that they hold onto the last minute before going.

-- If you notice your dog about to go in the wrong place, interrupt them, but in a way that doesn't punish them.
+- If you notice your dog about to go in the wrong place, interrupt them but in a way that doesn't punish them, e.g. calling their name.
 Take them calmly towards the correct place and give them lots of praise when they toilet there.
-Don't shout, as your dog may learn that it's only safe to go when you're not around.
+Don't shout, otherwise your dog may learn that it's only safe to go when you're not around.

 What to do if there's an accident

-There are different reasons for toileting indoors, such as anxiety, so if you're concerned, ask your vet.
+- There are different reasons for toileting indoors, e.g. health or lack of training so if you're concerned, always seek advice from your vet.